 Apple Pay is a digital wallet system that allows you to pay using just your iPhone or Apple Watch.

 You’ll set it up on your iPhone.
 In order to keep your financial information secure, you may be prompted to confirm the setup with your financial institution – so don’t wait until you are at Walt Disney World to set it up since this can take a bit of time.

 The Disney World we all know and love is going to look a little bit different for the foreseeable future.

 And, in all honesty, some things may never look the same.

 From the top down, changes – BIG changes – will be visible.
-You’ll see guests in masks, temperature checks, no character meets…
+You’ll see guests in masks, limited live entertainment, no character meets…

 All of that can be tricky to adapt to if you’re used to the way things were.